Leaflet/Leaflet/docs/_plugins/layer-switching-controls/l-basemapcontrol.md

 compatible-v1: true
 ---

-Leaflet plugin that adds a control for switching between multiple basemap layers.
-It features a synchronized minimap preview to show the next layer in the sequence.
+Leaflet plugin that creates a synchronized minimap preview to switch betweeen multiple basemap layers.
+With a click on the minimap the next basemap layer in the sequence is applied.